Anne Dundas, Viscountess Melville

-Anne Dundas, Viscountess Melville (died 10 September 1841), formerly Anne Saunders (or Huck-Saunders), was the wife of Robert Dundas, 2nd Viscount Melville, and was a Lady of the Bedchamber to Charlotte of Mecklenburg-Strelitz, wife of King George III of the United Kingdom, from 1813 to the queen's death in 1818.
+Anne Dundas, Viscountess Melville (formerly Huck / Huck-Saunders; died 10 September 1841) was the wife of Robert Dundas, 2nd Viscount Melville, and was a Lady of the Bedchamber to Charlotte of Mecklenburg-Strelitz, wife of King George III of the United Kingdom, from 1813 to the queen's death in 1818.

 Anne was one of the two daughters of Dr Richard Huck-Saunders (born Richard Huck) and his wife, the former Jane Kinsey.
 Her great-uncle was Admiral Sir Charles Saunders.
 Her elder sister Jane became Countess of Westmorland.
 Through the admiral, his wife's maternal uncle, Dr Huck-Saunders and his wife acquired a sizeable inheritance, which passed to their daughters.

 Anne married the future viscount on 29 August 1796, when he was an MP.
 He inherited the viscountcy in 1811, making her a viscountess.
 The couple had six children, including: